 Charlotte Sometimes (Drama): CHARLOTTE (60′s) hadn’t worked in Hollywood in a long time.
 A star actor yet, deemed “difficult,” who liked a drink or two.
 She didn’t help herself by hooking up with SAM EDWARDS (60), unreliable, with an aversion to settle down.
 Their adventures led them outside of Hollywood, and eventually from each other.
 Charlotte moved to South Dakota and became caretaker to Sam’s dad, SENIOR (80′s).
 Sam would come and go in Charlotte and Senior’s lives over the years but, never sticking around too long.
 An out of the blue call from Hollywood gives Charlotte a shot back “in” with “the” role.
 Between her long time friend/agent and Senior, she’s becoming convinced to take the role.
 No sooner does she commit emotionally than Sam shows up, again.
 This time perhaps to settle down?
 Knowing it’s her last shot, with Senior urging her to not pass this up, Sam on the other hand telling her don’t do this, no one wants to see you again on screen.
 With emotions ratcheted up and their thirty year history on the line–Charlotte will face off with Sam one last time.

 Poker Face (Dramatic Thriller): JAKE has had some tough years, once a promising photo-journalist; he battled the bottle which sent him spiraling downward.
 Now clean JAKE has found his passion, Poker.
 He’s good, known on the Vegas strip as the best.
-JAKE’s past has given him a unique skill: a completely emotionless, reaction-less, poker face.
-One day walking out of a casino JAKE is hit by a car and wakes up in the hospital with a scream--he’s blind.
-It’s not long after a complex game of cat and mouse ensues.
-NATALIE, a sexy insurance investigator, CAL, a brutal crooked detective hiding a murder, and a blind poker player who has "seen" it all are thrust into a high stakes game of manipulation.
-Set in Sin City, where nothing is as it appears; Poker Face is a taut, clever dramatic thriller that ramps up the suspense unraveling its narrative twists to deliver a compelling emotional tale of redemption at its core.
+Jake’s past has given him a unique skill: a completely emotionless, reaction-less, poker face.
+One day walking out of a casino Jake is hit by a car and wakes up in the hospital with a scream--he’s blind.
+It’s not long after his release a complex game of cat and mouse ensues.
+NATALIE, a sexy insurance investigator, CAL, a brutal crooked detective hiding a murder and a blind poker player who has "seen" it all, are thrust into a high stakes game of manipulation.
+Set in Sin City, where nothing is as it appears; Poker Face is a clever dramatic thriller that ramps up the suspense, unraveling its twisty narrative to deliver a compelling emotional tale with redemption at its core.